Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/Hardware/Stage_3.md

    vitis_analyzer xrt.run_summary
    ```

-8. Once the Vitis Analyzer opens, click the `Profile Summary` in the left side pane, and navigate to the **Compute Unit Utilization**.
+8. After the Vitis Analyzer opens, click the `Profile Summary` in the left side pane, and navigate to the **Compute Unit Utilization**.
 Observe the compute units and kernels.
 Also note the time and clock frequency as follows.
 ![CU Utilization](./Images/cu_utilization.PNG)
-9. You can get the data transfer for each compute unit and total Read/write in megabytes by navigating to **Kernel Data Transfers** -> **Top Kernel Transfer** as follows:
+9. You can get the data transfer for each compute unit and total Read/write in MB by navigating to **Kernel Data Transfers** -> **Top Kernel Transfer** as follows:
 ![Top kernel transfer](./Images/top_kernel_transfer.PNG)
 10. From the **Kernel Data Transfers** -> **Kernel Transfer** tab, you can get the transfer rate, througput utilization (%), and latency details.